Maki-science/easyCHAMP/README.md

             blankKey = "blank")
 ```

 *WARNING: The rest of the naming recommendation, we would still recommend to adopt.
-However, feel free to adapt it to your liking as long as the division with the _ (underline), etc. is provided.*
+However, feel free to adapt it to your liking as long as the division with the _ (underline), and the positioning of the blank in the sample name is provided.*

 ### Change evaluated polymers
 At the current state, the function evaluates up to 22 polymers (see example).